frc1511/Teaching-Resources/lessons/logic.md

     currentMotorState = MotorState.kSTOP;
 }
 ```
-### A Amendum for Non-Primative Types (For Those Who Care)
+### A Addendum for Non-Primative Types (For Those Who Care)
 Due to the way that java works, when you compare a non-primative type to anything else you are not comparing the value of the variable, but insted the address to the memory of the variable.
-Some of the consequences of this are that code like `String("abc") == "abc"` are false (String is a non primative type).
+Some of the consequences of this is that code like `String("abc") == "abc"` is false (String is a non primative type).
 For strings and others, you can do `String("abc").equals("abc")` to get it to work.
 ##### For loops
 You can use loops to run code more than once without copy+pasting 800 lines.
 A straightforward way to do this is a `for` loop. `for` loops run a pre-specified amount of times, defined in the parentheses after `for`.
 A common syntax you will see is defining a new variable (often `i`), then setting a condition (while `i` is less than `5`), and setting a rule to be followed every loop (commonly `i++`, which increments `i` by 1).